ItamarBenAri/Singer-Portfolio/README.md

    This will create a `build` directory with the production build of your application.

 ## Features <a name="features"></a>
-- **Dark Mode**: Toggle between light and dark themes.
 - **Responsive Design**: The website is fully responsive and works on all devices.
 - **Interactive Elements**: Animations and interactive components enhance user experience.

-## Usage <a name="usage"></a>
-### Dark Mode
-You can toggle between light and dark mode by clicking the button at the bottom right corner of the screen.
-The website will remember your preference and apply it the next time you visit.

 ### Components
 - **Header**: The navigation bar with links to different sections of the website.